liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/06-backing-up-es.markdown

 ## Creating a Repository [](id=creating-a-repository)

-First [create a repository](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/modules-snapshots.html#_repositories) where your snapshots are to be kept.
+First [create a repository](https://www.elastic.co/guide/en/elasticsearch/reference/6.1/modules-snapshots.html#_repositories) to store your snapshots.
 Several repository types are supported:

 - Shared file system, such as a Network File System or NAS
 - Amazon S3